 I personally love a cold, refreshing tomato, but it looks like the science has been settled: chilling your tomatoes reduces the overall flavor.
 When you pick a tomato, the cells inside the tomato are still technically alive, and it turns out cold temperatures shut off the genes in those cells that produce those rich tomato flavors and aromas.
 So, when you harvest your tomatoes, keep them out of the fridge if you want to get the most flavor.

 Occasionally, you’ll find a tomato that has persistent “green shoulders” on top of the fruit even after the rest of the tomato has been red for several days.
-I always pick these the moment the flesh of the tomato starts to feel soft.
+I consider these fully ripe the moment the flesh of the tomato starts to feel soft.

 How to Get Unripe Tomatoes to Ripen Faster Indoors

-If you’ve picked a slightly underripe tomato, you don’t need to do anything; just keep the tomato on the counter and after a few days it will fully ripen on its own.
+If you’ve picked a partially ripe tomato, you don’t need to do anything; just keep the tomato on the counter and after a few days it will fully ripen on its own.

 If it’s mostly green, such as the leftover tomatoes picked right before a killing frost, or when some of your green tomatoes fall off the vine, you can speed up the ripening process.